antonhalim/rails-simple-search-bk-002-public/README.md

 * Search Bar on a root page (handled by a welcome controller).
 The search bar should be a form that submits (as a GET request) to render the search results, which is handled by the index method on the search controller.

 **Pass the model and feature tests**

-### Bonus Fancy

-You know that thing Google does where it gives suggested searches when you type into the search bar?
-Let's do that.

-Implement an Ajax call to the database that begins querying as we type.

 ## Up Next